 This YouTube movie is continuously updated on a weekly basis as the Workhouse model is being refined and improved.

 Sadly, not much remains from the original workhouse.
-However, there exists a number of photographs helping us to build a picture of what Boyle Workhouse looked like.
-If you have any information, particularly photographs, of any part of Boyle Workhouse or surrounding areas then please contact us.
+However, there exists many photographs helping us to build a picture of what Boyle Workhouse looked like.
+If you have any information and photographs, of any part of Boyle Workhouse or surrounding areas then please contact me.
 The old railings and wall pillars on Elphin Street would be of particular interest as would any image taken from the direction of the Crescent or the clock tower.

 Please Click Here if you have any interesting info.